chasinandrew/cloud-run-reference-architecture/README.md

-# Terraform Cloud Run Deployment Pattern
+# Cloud Run Deployment Pattern with Terraform Cloud & GitHub Actions

 This repository handles the basic deployment of containerized application on Cloud Run, along with a Global External Load Balancer and IAM for the service.